 - Manage your Shopping Campaigns in Microsoft Advertising Editor.

-- Use Google Import to optimize your campaign.
+- Use Google Import to optimise your campaign.

 Downloading Microsoft Advertising Editor